williamngan/pts/guide/md/_0700_Animation.md

 let everyTen = tempo.every( 10 ); // count every 10 beats
 ```

 The `every` function returns an object with two chainable functions: `start(...)` and `progress(...)`.
+These functions let you attach custom callback functions that respond to animation events.

-The `start` function lets you set a callback to be triggered at the start of every period.
+The `start` function lets you set a callback to be triggered at the start of every *n*-beats period.
 For example:

 ```
 // at the start of every 2-beats period, do something everyTwo.start( (count) => ... )
 ```

-The `progress` function lets you specify a callback during the progress of every period, so you can use it to interpolate values and tween properties.
+The `progress` function lets you set a callback during the progress of every *n*-beats period.
+The second parameter `t` always start at 0 and ends at 1 in every period, so you can use it to interpolate values and tween properties.

 ```
 // during every 10-beats period, do something everyTen.progress( (count, t, time, isStart) => ... )
 ```

 Let's look at an example.
-Here the tempo is set to 60 BPM (or 1 second per beat), and we design the behaviors as such:
+Here the tempo is set to 60 BPM (or 1 second per beat), and we design the behaviors so that:
 - Every 1 beat, the square's color changes
 - Every 2 beats, the circle's color changes and the rotation completes once

 ![js:tempo_progress](./assets/bg.png)

-Pretty easy to create sychronized animation sequences, right?
+Pretty easy to create synchronized animation sequences, right?
 Let's try a few more example.

 ### Variations